MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Defines a list of hosts for which Microsoft Edge bypasses any proxy.

-This policy is applied only if the [ProxySettings](#proxysettings) policy isn't specified and you have selected fixed_servers in the [ProxyMode](#proxymode) policy.
+This policy is applied only if the [ProxySettings](#proxysettings) policy isn't specified and you have selected either fixed_servers or pac_script in the [ProxyMode](#proxymode) policy.
 If you selected any other mode for configuring proxy policies, don't enable or configure this policy.

 If you enable this policy, you can create a list of hosts for which Microsoft Edge doesn't use a proxy.